Originally published 8/10/21, Updated 5/16/25.

 When brainstorming how to present benefits to employees during open enrollment, a good old-fashioned slide deck is still one of the best tools.

 But you can’t stop there.
 You or the HR team member making the presentation needs to communicate clear and concise information.
-With the help of some humor, visuals and organization, you can ensure this is your best presentation yet.
+With the help of some humor, visuals, and organization, you can ensure this is your best open enrollment presentation yet.
 Don’t be afraid to ask for feedback from your people.
 Document it to improve for next year.

-Starting from scratch?
-Download our open enrollment communication templates for presentation slides that’ll help you communicate your benefits offerings to employees.
-You’ll also find open enrollment email campaigns, postcards, flyers, and more.
+An engaging open enrollment presentation is only one part of your communication plan.
+Download our open enrollment communication templates that will help you explain your benefits offerings to employees.
+You’ll get access to email campaigns, postcards, flyers, and more.